"The generated token is too large" Error is Returned from the Authentication API

 Solution

-• Make the client application OIDC Conformant: OpenID Connect Protocol as that would mean only OIDC standard information is included in the issued ID token and that will significantly decrease the chances of hitting this error
+• Make the client application OIDC conformant according to the OpenID Connect Protocol.
+This ensures that only OIDC standard information is included in the issued ID Token, which will significantly decrease the chances of hitting this error

-• If requesting user information from a social identity provide, only request the minimum number of scopes that you need.
+• If requesting user information from a social identity provider, request the minimum number of scopes that the application would need

-• Lock 11 performs a request when starting up to see if there’s already an authenticated session, and it does so with scope=openid profile email and a response type of token id_token.
+• Lock performs a request when starting up to see if there’s already an authenticated session.
+It does so with scope=openid profile email and a response type of token id_token.

-• A response type of token id_token has the associated default response mode of using the fragment/hash component of the redirect URL as the way to respond with the requested token.
+• A response type of token id_token has the associated default response mode of using the fragment or hash component of the redirect URL as the way to respond with the requested token

-• A web browser typically put limits on the length of a URL so the server-side of Auth0 service will check the generated token size when the response mode implies including tokens in the URL and fails the request completely it goes beyond a certain size; this is better then leaving the browser to then not handle the full URL and possibly failing silently.
+• A web browser typically puts limits on the length of a URL, so the server side of the Auth0 service will check the generated token size when the response mode implies including tokens in the URL and fails the request completely because it goes beyond a certain size; this is better than leaving the browser to then not handle the full URL and possibly failing silently